2024 NFL season, Week 1: What We Learned from Chiefs' win over Ravens on Thursday night

 Eric Edholm's takeaways:

-1. First Chargers victory is a Jim Harbaugh classic.
-Jim Harbaugh’s first game back in the NFL in nearly a decade looked like many of his victories over the years: tough, stubborn and persistent.
-The Chargers could not get anything going offensively in the first half, running into brick walls in the ground game and Justin Herbert and the passing game were stuck in neutral.
+- First Chargers victory is a Jim Harbaugh classic.
+Harbaugh’s first game back in the NFL in nearly a decade looked like many of his victories over the years: tough, stubborn and persistent.
+The Chargers could not get anything going offensively in the first half, running into brick walls in the ground game while Justin Herbert and the passing game were stuck in neutral.
 They had seven first-half possessions -- none longer than 15 net yards.
-But Harbaugh and Greg Roman didn’t veer from their approach, the Chargers defense did its job in the interim and the process started to pay off in the second half.
+But Harbaugh and Greg Roman didn’t veer from their approach, Los Angeles' defense did its job in the interim and the process started to pay off in the second half.
 The run game started wearing down the Raiders’ impressive front, leading to game-seizing TD drives in the fourth quarter of 61 and 92 yards.
-The Chargers' skill talent appears limited, with presumed WR1 Josh Palmer having a tough game (he also was ejected late along with Raiders CB Jack Jones for fighting), nearly costing his team a turnover with a dropped pass.
+The Bolts' skill talent appears limited, with presumed WR1 Josh Palmer having a tough game (he also was ejected late along with Raiders CB Jack Jones for fighting), nearly costing his team a turnover with a dropped pass.
 Herbert also never looked entirely comfortable, and there were too many bad penalties.
 But Harbaugh has enough force on both lines of scrimmage to win a few more 22-10 types of games this season.
 Ugly win?
 Ha, that’s Harbaugh’s favorite kind.
 The Chargers will take it -- and Harbaugh won them a game they probably would have lost a year ago.

-3. Welcome back, J.K.
+- Welcome back, J.K.
 Dobbins.
-When asked this week how he’d divvy up the carries between Gus Edwards and J.K.
-Dobbins, who were listed as co-starters for the Chargers, offensive coordinator Greg Roman pledged to ride “the hot hand.”
-Edwards might might gotten the start, but on Sunday, the hotter hand was Dobbins.
-Neither Chargers back did much until the second half; Edwards gained 9 yards on his first five carries, and Dobbins had only 6 yards on three runs.
+When asked this week how he’d divvy up the carries between Gus Edwards and Dobbins, who were listed as co-starters for the Chargers, offensive coordinator Greg Roman pledged to ride “the hot hand.”
+Edwards might might gotten the start, but on Sunday, the hotter hand belonged to Dobbins.
+Neither Chargers back did much until the second half; Edwards gained 9 yards on his first five carries, and Dobbins had just 6 yards on three runs.
 But Dobbins ripped off a 46-yarder -- his longest run since his rookie year of 2020 -- to set up a field goal, later adding a 12-yard TD run to put the Chargers up 16-7 at the start of the fourth quarter.
 Then Dobbins went 61 yards on a back-breaking run with four minutes left to put him over the 100-yard rushing mark for the first time since Week 15 of the 2022 season.
 What those handful of explosive runs showed was that he looked healthy again -- with some spring in his step.
 Dobbins has been to hell and back, injury-wise, since entering the NFL.
-He suffered a torn ACL that wiped out his 2021 season, re-injured the same knee that cut his 2022 season short and also suffered a ruptured Achilles tendon in the opener almost one year ago to the day.
+He suffered a torn ACL that wiped out his 2021 season, re-injured the same knee to cut his 2022 season short and also suffered a ruptured Achilles tendon in the opener almost one year ago to the day.

 Next Gen stat of the game: Chargers rookie RT Joe Alt allowed zero QB pressures in 11 pass-rush matchups against the Raiders’ Maxx Crosby, all in 1-on-1 situations.
 Crosby had not been held to zero pressures in a matchup against an offensive lineman since Week 9, 2022 (minimum 10 matchups).
 On the day, Alt allowed three pressures across his 28 total pass-blocking snaps (10.7% pressure rate).